PdxCodeGuild/Full-Stack-Day-Class/notes/course-logistics.md

 The classroom is your space too.
 Feel free to do work or sit anywhere you feel comfortable.

+Please keep the classroom clean.
+Cleaner than when you arrived.

 There is not a printer available for public use.

 ### Food

-You are welcome to keep food in the refrigerator in the classroom if you **write your name on it.**
+You are welcome to eat in the classroom at any time.
+If you keep food in the refrigerator in the classroom, **write your name on it.**
 Don't eat other people's food.

 ### After-Hours